-1) How do I choose the best lathe for my requirements ?
+1) How do I choose the best lathe for my particular requirements ?
 See this section

 2) I need an Operating and Maintenance Manual and Sales Catalogue for my machine.
-Where can I find one?
+Where can I find them?

 Manuals (and some catalogues) can be bought online; an alphabetical list of Catalogues found here and an alphabetical list of manuals here

 If you need an in-depth, step-by-step guide on how to use a lathe, milling machine or undertake mechanical fittings these books are as comprehensive as they get